🇬🇩Grenada

 River Antoine Boiling House/SBPR

-It must be an amazing process to witness, but I also enjoyed getting a bit more up-close to the pots and handling the ladles, no doubt no-no’s during production.
+It must be an amazing process to witness, but I also enjoyed getting up-close to the pots and handling the ladles, no doubt no-no’s during production.

-Walking around, I think I probably took closer note of things I would’ve otherwise missed, or not paid as much attention to during a group tour, like this artistic mess of wood…
+Walking around, I think I probably took closer note of things I would’ve otherwise missed, or not paid as much attention to during a group tour.
+Take this artistic mess of wood, for instance…

 Firewood at River Antoine